The 14 Best Dog Foods for Bloodhounds in 2023

 Can my bloodhound be allergic to chicken?

 Indeed, chicken and beef are two common allergens present in many food options available in different brands.
 If your dog shows signs of intolerance towards a blend that includes chicken, try changing the diet and see if it improves the symptoms.
-Once diagnosed, avoid feeding a chicken-based food to your Bloodhound.
+Once diagnosed, avoid feeding chicken-based food to your Bloodhound.